EricAComstock/LGST_Ringworld/README.md

 - **X-Y plane**: Equatorial plane of the ringworld structure
 - **Z-axis**: Orthogonal to the ringworld plane
 - **Reference**: Non-inertial rotating frame with angular velocity ω about z-axis
-- **Gamma γ**: Inclination of the ringworld to the sun's equator
+- **Gamma γ**: Inclination of the ringworld to the sun's equator.
+Positive is CCW
 - **Phi φ**: Angle about ringworld from a top-down view.
 Arbitrary if γ=0, otherwise based on one of the equinoxes.
+Positive is CCW

 ===============================================================================